John Merryman

+John Merryman (August 9, 1824 – November 15, 1881) of Baltimore County, Maryland, was arrested in May 1861 during the American Civil War for recruiting men to fight for the Confederate States of America.

+Maryland was a slave state which had not seceded but had instead stayed in the Union.
+Still, its Eastern Shore had a plantation-based economy and was greatly sympathetic to the South, and Baltimore was a hotbed of secessionist activity, including a supposed plot to kill Abraham Lincoln on the way to his inauguration, and a deadly riot when soldiers from Massachusetts marched through the city on their way to Washington, D.C.

+Because of these events, and others, Lincoln had invoked his Constitutional right to suspend habeas corpus in the case of a rebellion, and had passed along that authority to officers of the Union Army in Maryland.

-John Merryman (August 9, 1824 – November 15, 1881) of Baltimore County, Maryland, was arrested in May 1861 and held prisoner in Fort McHenry in Baltimore and was the petitioner in the case "Ex parte Merryman" which was one of the best known habeas corpus cases of the American Civil War (1861-1865).
+Merryman was held prisoner in Fort McHenry in Baltimore and was the petitioner in the case "Ex parte Merryman" which was one of the best known habeas corpus cases of the American Civil War (1861-1865).
 Merryman was arrested for his involvement in the mob in Baltimore, specifically for his leadership in the destruction of telegraph lines, but was not charged, a right normally ensured by the writ of habeas corpus.
 The case was taken up by the federal circuit court and its current presiding judge who happened to be Chief Justice Roger B. Taney, a Democratic-leaning Marylander.